SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 # Extra Info: Custom targets
 To use a custom target with mbed, you need a set of files that describes to mbed how to treat the board (what architecture is it, clock configuration, is USB present, what pin is the LED connected to, etc)
 JojoS62 has a [GitHub repo with custom targets](https://github.com/JojoS62/custom_targets) for several common third party boards, including the powerful and affordable F411 BlackPill.
-Zoltan Hudak has a custom target specifically [for F411 BlackPill](https://os.mbed.com/users/hudakz/code/BLACKPILL_Custom_Target/)
+Zoltan Hudak has a custom target specifically [for F411 BlackPill](https://os.mbed.com/users/hudakz/code/BLACKPILL_Custom_Target/).

 # Example: Basic interactive console application
 TODO

 # Example: Serial over USB
 ## Board with built in USB (Black Pill F411)
+TODO
 ## Board without built in USB (Nucleo F303RE)
+TODO